Atlanta FedEx & UPS Accident Lawyer

 Other Factors that Complicate UPS and FedEx Accidents

 Establishing liability is the primary factor in accidents involving UPS and FedEx vehicles.
-However, commercial vehicle claims are complicated in ways that car accident cases are not.
+However, commercial vehicle claims are complicated in ways that Georgia Car Accident cases are not.
 Commercial vehicles are subject to different rules and regulations for operation.
 An experienced attorney is crucial in helping an injured party receive the compensation they deserve.

 Commercial vehicles are required to have a “black box,” which stores a substantial amount of data that can help establish the cause of the accident and who was at fault.
 Getting access to the black boxes’ data on commercial cargo carriers can be a complicated legal process.